Deluze/deluze.github.io/docs/_posts/2025-11-17-injecting-custom-tnl-net-events.md

 ## Finding the ClassLinkList

 The offset of `NetClassRep::mClassLinkList` is a blatant giveaway.
-The function that references this offset contains a string literal that will be baked into the binary.
+The function that references this offset contains a string literal that will be baked into the binary, so finding it is not a difficult task.

 {% highlight txt %}
 "Class Group: %d Class Type: %d count: %d"